michaeluno/amazon-auto-links/readme.txt

 = 3.2.2 - 12/09/2015 =
 - Added a unit option to select credit link type.
-- Fixed a bug that reselecting categories via the Select Categories button in the Category unit editing page let to a fatal error, introduced in v3.2.0.
+- Fixed a bug that re-selecting categories via the Select Categories button in the Category unit editing page let to a fatal error, introduced in v3.2.0.
 - Changed the minimum required cache duration to `600`.
 - Changed the Found Items field in the URL unit definition page to display Not Found message for finding no item.